arcadexyz/v2-contracts/notes/UPGR_RDMP.md

 }
 ```

 It is still ok to define constant state variables, because the compiler does not reserve a storage slot for these variables, and every occurrence is replaced by the respective constant expression.

-Therefore this is **OK:**
+**THIS IS OK:**
 ```
 contract MyContract {
     uint256 public constant hasInitialValue = 42; // define as constant
 }
 ```

+### Creating New Instances from Contract Code
+New instance of a contracts created from a contract’s code are handled directly by Solidity and not by OpenZeppelin Upgrades, which means that these contracts will not be upgradeable.\
+The easiest way to achieve upgradeable instances is to accept an instance of that contract as a parameter, and inject it after creating it.

 ---